by Kelly Farrell

 Used with permission.

-Rogers, the daughter of Mike and Rebecca Rogers of Paducah, is the Paducah Bank Teen of the Week.
+Butler, daughter of Lori and Danny Butler of Paducah, is the Paducah Bank Teen of the Week.